In this Article

 - What Are the Chances of Getting Pregnant After Receiving Only One Depo Shot?

 If you are planning to conceive but have been taking the birth control injection called Depo-Provera to prevent an unwanted pregnancy, then you may want to know more about how to conceive after stopping the injections.
 One shot of Depo-Provera gives you three months of protection from an unplanned pregnancy.
 It is 97% effective and very reliable.
-However, it may take some time for you to get pregnant after stopping the use of the Depo Provera shot.
+However, it may take some time for you to get pregnant after stopping the use of the Depo-Provera shot.

 What Is the Depo Shot and How Does it Work?

 Depo-Provera is the name of an injectable contraceptive medication, also known as depot medroxyprogesterone acetate or DMPA.
 One injection of this medication can provide 3 months of dependable birth control.
 Depo-Provera contains progestin, a synthetic form of the hormone progesterone.
 Progestin reduces ovulation and thickens the cervical mucus, making it difficult for sperm to move through the reproductive canal.
-This way, even if ovulation occurs, the sperm is not able to reach the egg in the fallopian tube and fertilise it.
+This way, even if ovulation occurs, the sperm won’t be able to reach the egg in the fallopian tube and fertilise it.
 The Depo injection is required every 90 days, unlike birth control pills that need to be taken daily.
 This is due to the fact that the injection creates a depot or storage reserve of progestin in the body at the site of the injection.

 Once you take the injection, the progesterone level in the body rises steadily and peaks at 3 weeks, after which the level begins to gradually reduce.
 Around 50% of women who take regular Depo injections for a year will stop menstruating.
 Once the progesterone levels in the body decrease, the process of ovulation and menstruation begin once again.